shlomif/shlomif-tech-diary/tweets.md

 ----

-The scroll of Qoheleth, https://en.wikipedia.org/wiki/Ecclesiastes , is short
+The scroll of Qoheleth, https://en.wikipedia.org/wiki/Ecclesiastes , is short, written in accessible Hebrew, and contains many gems.

 ----